IIT Kharagpur

-The Indian Institute of Technology Kharagpur (IIT Kharagpur or IITKgp) is a public institute of technology, research university, and autonomous institute established by the Government of India in Kharagpur, West Bengal.
-Founded in 1951, the institute is the first of the IITs to be established and is recognised as an Institute of National Importance.
-In 2019 it was awarded the status of Institute of Eminence by the Government of India.
+The Indian Institute of Technology Kharagpur (IIT Kharagpur or IIT KGP) is a public institute of technology, research university, and autonomous institute established by the Government of India in Kharagpur, West Bengal.
+Founded in 1951, the institute is the first of the IITs to be established and is recognized as an Institute of National Importance.
+The institution was designated an Institute of Eminence by the Government of India in 2019.